bhavleen-singh-au7/caringAunt-Mongo/README.md

 ## Brief About of Project

-First of all our project is gender-specific, will beneficial for females, once the user signed up with our website from their onwards tracking of there periods is not a mess anymore for them.
+First of all this project is gender-specific, will beneficial for females, once the user signed up from their onwards tracking of there periods is not a mess anymore for them.

-We'll be giving each and every single details of their menstrual cycle details on their phone via **Text Messages**.
+We'll be giving each and every single details of their menstrual cycle on their phone via **Text Messages**.

-Few features we have applied and there are many more we are left with for now.
+Few features I have applied and there are many more left for now.
 Which we will definitely be adding with passing time in the near future.

 Let's take a tour of our project.